 Lewis Stein “Works from 1968–1979” at ESSEX STREET, New York

 LS: A small square canvas gessoed white, and tangent to the bottom a centered pink square.
 In my third quarter I got a studio in downtown Oakland.
-Daydreaming there, I had the vision for the first series of paintings, like a gift from heaven. [laughs] But I didn’t put other things aside completely, especially not the object pieces.
+Daydreaming there I had the vision for the first series of paintings, like a gift from heaven [laughs].
+But I didn’t put other things aside completely, especially not the object pieces.
+I always worked on paintings and objects simultaneously.
 I refined the paintings by developing a technique, randomizing the whole thing: numbers decided by the flip of a coin determined the placement of forms.

 AB: Did you know about John Cage using chance to determine his musical compositions?

 LS: Absolutely.
-I had read Silence (1961).
+I had read Silence.
 I was also aware of the Dadaists.
 Cage wasn’t the first person to use chance.

 AB: You wanted to remove yourself as the author?

 LS: Right, and accept whatever came up, because the paintings are more than just visual.
 A Kenneth Noland painting is visual, but these were something else.

 LS: That’s a funny word.
 I’ve called myself a conceptual artist.
 But I don’t really like that terminology.
 It can mean a lot of things.
 But it’s better than calling me a painter.